StevenGann/SG16/README.md

 For a couple years, I've kicked around the idea of building a CPU from scratch out of discrete logic gates.
 I never got far because without an FPGA it just isn't a practical goal.

-Instead, I'm working on building an emulator instead, while designing the CPU architecture from the Assembly language level down and then up.
+Instead, I'm working on building an emulator while designing the CPU architecture from the Assembly language level down and then up.

 - [x] Define Assembly language specification
 - [x] Define processor architecture